icelary/kirk/songs.md

 In the wake of the shooting, several laments and tribute songs were released.

+## Tipping Point - by Samson

+<iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/zZBQUvfl7xI" allow="fullscreen"></iframe>

+Released: October 3, 2025

+> Couldn't last in a debate
+> So they had to get physical
+> Got smashed verbally
+> So they resorted back to trigger pulls

 ## Stand Your Ground - by Gwyn Nightfire

 <audio controls>